monicagiraldochica/bash_tutorial/docs/txt_csv.md

 **Example 2:** Print the first column of `file1.csv` and `file2.txt` **in reverse order**.

 In order to print starting with the last line and ending with the first line, you can use the command `tail` with the flag `-r` (for reverse) after `awk`.
-Bash will first execute the `awk` command, which is written before the pipepe (`|`), and then it will run `tail`, which inverts the order of the previous output.
+Bash will first execute the `awk` command, which is written before the pipe (`|`), and then it will run `tail`, which inverts the order of the previous output.
 Remember that for `file1.csv` you need to use `-F','` to indicate that the columns are separated by commas and not spaces.

 Space-separated file: